eclipse-ee4j/piranha/extension/fileupload/src/site/markdown/index.md

 The following configuration parameters are available:

 1. `cloud.piranha.extension.fileupload.outputDirectory` - the directory where
    the file upload will store temporary files.
-The default is the same location as the ServletContext TEMPDIR.
+The default is the location as

 1. `cloud.piranha.extension.fileupload.fileSizeTreshold` - the file size
    threshold (in bytes) before the runtime will create a temporary file on the